 To achieve print success using ABS, an enclosure is a must have to ensure the table thermal conditions the filament needs.
 As we know, neither the Ender 3 and Ender 5 have an enclosure as standard, though it’s possible to build or buy one, at which point both machines perform admirably printing ABS.

 - The Best Ender 3 Enclosures (Pro/V2): Buyable & DIY Options

 - The Best Ender 5 Enclosures (and Pro / Plus): DIY & Ready to Buy

 As for TPU, it’s possible to print this flexible filament on both machines, but the Bowden extruder setup of both machines can cause all manner of headaches – jams, clogs, slips, and extremely temperamental retraction performance.
 Unless you’re willing to make some targeted upgrades to adapt the printers, TPU is best left alone.

 All in all, the Ender 3 and Ender 5 are on par with one another when it comes to filament compatibility.

 Creality earned its fame by having fully open-source hardware and firmware, even making their full specs available to anyone who wants them.
 Both official and non-official upgrades and modifications are all over the internet for both models.

-These include laser engravers, metal bed levelers, silencers, and dual Z-axis upgrades to name a few.
+These include laser engravers, bed levelers, silencers, and dual Z-axis upgrades to name a few.